Storidge/cio-user-docs/guidebook/deploy_wordpress_with_storidge.md

 ```

-## Deployment, Usage, and Teardown
+## **Deployment, Usage, and Teardown**

-After you have created the .yml file, deploy Wordpress by running `docker stack deploy -c wordpress-mysql.yml test`.
-The `-c` flag refers to the .yml compose file that we created.
+After you have created the YAML file, deploy Wordpress by running `docker stack deploy -c wordpress-mysql.yml test`.
+The `-c` flag refers to the YAML compose file that we created.

 You will see that a service called `test_db` and `test_wordpress` have shown up on your stacks tab in Portainer.